Updating old shutters by spray painting them is a great, inexpensive way to bring a fresh look to the exterior of your home.

 I had looked into replacing the shutters first.
 But new vinyl shutters were going to run between $35 – $42 per window!
 For our house, it would have cost $343.00, which was not in my budget.

-I hightailed it to Home Depot and bought 9 cans of this awesome stuff for just $3.87 per can.
+I hightailed it to Home Depot and bought 9 cans of this awesome spray paint for just $3.87 per can.
 Rust-Oleum Painter’s Touch 2X in semi-gloss.
 It has primer + paint!
 Bonus!
 I ended up only using 6 cans for a total of $23.22!

 Disclaimer: Our shutters are old metal shutters and this spray paint worked wonderful.
 It says on the can that it works on plastic as well though.